music-encoding/music-encoding/BUILD_OXYGEN.md

 ### Building MEI with Oxygen XML Editor

-#### Build a Specific Customization's RNG Schema

-If you are not that comfortable with the command line, here we provide an alternative to build MEI by using Oxygen following these steps:
+If you are not that comfortable with the command line, here we provide an alternative to build MEI schema files for customizations and the HTML version of the Guidelines with Synchrosoft’s oXygen software family.
+Although the following documentation was developed with oXygen XML Editor, the illustrated workflows should also be possible in oXygen XML Developer and oXygen XML Author.

+#### Build a Specific Customization’s RNG Schema

+To build the RNG schema of a specific customization, follow these steps:

-1. Open the customization file in Oxygen (make sure that it has the extension `.odd` and not `.xml`).
+1. Open the customization file in oXygen.

+   To make sure that step 2 works out of the box, make sure that it has the extension `.odd` and not `.xml`.
+This is necessary for oXygen to recognise the file as TEI ODD customization and offer you the preconfigured transformation scenario for generating RNG schema files from an ODD.

-2. Click on the _Configure Transformation Scenario(s)_ button (the button with the wrench).
+2. Click on the _Configure Transformation Scenario(s)_ button (the red play button with the wrench).
 This will open a window of the same name.

 3. Check the _TEI ODD to RELAX NG XML_ check box.

 4. Click on the _Duplicate_ button.
 This will open the _Edit Ant Scenario_ window.

-5. Once in the _Edit Ant Scenario_, assign an appropriate name for the project (e.g., "MEI Mensural Schema - plica feature").
+5. Once in the _Edit Ant Scenario_, assign an appropriate name for the project (e.g., “MEI Mensural Schema - plica feature”).
 The storage option can be either _Project Options_ or _Global Options_.

 6. Change its `defaultSource` parameter by: